jenipapo/rfc/README.md

 Compile the code, run it once (at least) and recompile the code this line commented.
 Corrupted data in EEPROM can do impossible connexion to linkitone by SMS (secret code corrupted!).

+### Can't reach host
+	Verify your settings in :

+	<code>OTAUpdate.begin("my.server.ip.adress", "port", "my/dir");</code>

+	or

+	<code>LGPRS.attachGPRS("my", NULL, NULL)</code>

+### md5 file is downloaded but it can't be parsed

+	Verify that your linkitone has the /OTA directory in memory.
+Check throught USB mass storage.
+If OTA is not present, read the first chapter of this page, you may have miss something...